christopherowers/supratidal_forests/README.md

 ### Relationship with other ecosystems globally

 While analogous settings are likely to occur along similar coastlines globally, the term supratidal forest has not been broadly used outside of Australia, with some exceptions (Huntley et al. 2019, Peterson et al. 2020).
 Broad terminology such as ‘tidal forests’ and ‘coastal freshwater wetlands’ have been reported occasionally (Doyle et al. 2010, Grieger et al. 2020), though more specific/restrictive terms (such as tidal freshwater forested wetlands) or regionally-specific names are commonly referred to (Krauss et al. 2018).
 In all instances, these existing terms are considered insufficiently inclusive, or are not-locally relevant, for application across the diversity of settings present along Australia’s coasts.

-### How can we map them?

-Supratidal forests in Australia are mapped within the coastal areas defined by Geoscience Australia (ga_summary_grid_c3_coastal.geojson).
-Datasets used to map the supratidal forests at continental scale include; i) SRTM elevation, ii) Intertidal and subtidal areas, iii) Mangrove areas and iv) Woody vegetation cover.
-These datasets are either direct or derived GA’s datacube products.

-SRTM elevation is used due to its spatial completeness and derived from GA’s SRTM 1 arc-second DEM (ga_srtm_dem1sv1_0).
-Intertidal and subtidal areas are derived from GA’s Intertidal Extents Model (Items_v2).
-Mangrove areas are derived from GA’s Landsat Mangrove Cover (ga_ls_mangrove_cover_cyear_3) for the calendar year 2020.
-The Woody vegetation cover layer is derived from a machine learning approach.
-This approach uses the best available data for annual Landsat 5 (ga_ls5t_nbart_gm_cyear_3), 7 (ga_ls7e_nbart_gm_cyear_3) and 8 (ga_ls8c_nbart_gm_cyear_3) products and a Random Forest averaging algorithm based on randomized decision trees.
-The main parameters of the random forest regressor are set to:  max_features = 'auto'; min_impurity_decrease = 0; min_samples_leaf = 50; min_weight_fraction_leaf = 0; random_state = 20.
-A threshold of 0.5 - 1 is applied to the woody vegetation dataset to only select vegetation pixels which have at least 50% probability of being ‘woody’.

-Mapping of Supratidal forests occur in woody vegetated areas where elevation is between 1 and 10 m above Australian Height Datum (approximately mean sea level), excluding other woody vegetation such as mangroves and intertidal and subtidal areas.

 ### Publications
 Below is a reference list of publications on supratidal forests for more information on this unique coastal ecosystem